 He set up and runs Nature Youth Connection & Education, providing ecological education for marginalised young people in Bristol.
 Manu is a Director of Bristol Green Capital Partnership, focusing on engaging young people and other diverse communities with nature and the environment.

 Ella has recently graduated from Rising Arts BE IT programme to develop young creative leaders.
 Her work was part of the powerful #WhoseFuture campaign that took over billboards across the city in summer 2020.

 Ella is a youth ambassador for a number of organisations including the National Trust, Avon Wildlife Trust and the Fairtrade Foundation.

-Dr Verity Jones is a Senior Lecturer at the University of West of England Bristol.
+Dr Verity Jones is an Associate Professor at the University of West of England Bristol.

 Her international research focuses on young people and sustainable futures in relation to education, fast fashion, food production and consumption, drought and well being.